VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 ## GitLab Workflow

 ### Step 1: Creating Issues
 Before coding, I created an issue in our GitLab repository.
 The issue detailed the need for a "fall right" function.
+For issue I ahve creted accepatnce criterias and DoD.

 ### Step 2: Working with Branches
 A new branch was created for this task.
 Working in a separate branch helped me isolate my changes from the main project.